holoviz/panel/doc/explanation/develop_seamlessly.md

 ### Notebook friendly

-Jupyter notebooks have been supported in Panel since day 1 and more generally since the inception of the [HoloViz](https://holoviz.org) project.
-Notebooks are environments that allow to iterate quickly, running some code and observing instantaneously its output.
+Jupyter notebooks have been supported in Panel since day 1.
+Notebooks are environments that allow one to iterate quickly, running some code and observing instantaneously its output.
 Notebooks also happen to be a valid deployment option:

 - you can actually develop apps that are meant to live only in a notebook, that you will share as a file with your colleagues and friends.
 Panel allows you to make your notebooks more user friendly, like [IPywidgets](https://ipywidgets.readthedocs.io/en/stable/) does.
 - you can serve a notebook with `panel serve file.ipynb`, Panel will parse your notebook to collect all of its code and run it as if it were a Python script.